|

 funds are rather collected

-AS Club maintains member-accounts, one for each member.
+member accounts and maintains one for each member.
 The way

 AS Club sees it, each member account is connected to one or more of the